How Common Is HIV in Canada?

 In this library section

-HIV impacts some communities more than others.
+HIV affects some communities more than others.
 Examples include men who have sex with men, trans women, people who inject drugs, and Black and Indigenous communities.

 Understanding HIV rates in Canada